Different ways to iterate over a set in C++

 }

-Here we iterated the set in forward direction.
+Here, we iterated the set in forward direction.
 Now, let’s see how to iterate in reverse direction.

-Iterating a set in backward direction using reverse_iterator
+Iterate over a Set in backward direction

-set::rbegin() returns a reverse_iterator pointing to the last element of set.
+The set::rbegin() returns a reverse_iterator pointing to the last element of set.
 Whereas, set::rend() returns a reverse_iterator pointing to element before the first element.

 Now to iterate a set in reverse direction, we need to create an reverse_iterator and initialise it with set::rbegin().
 So that it points to the last element of set and then we will keep on access and increment the iterator to next till set::rend() is reached i.e. beginning of set.